yo02741/yolov3_pytorch/README.md

-# This is a modified version of tutorial of YOLOv3
+# This is a modified version for tutorial
 ## Original Version: [ultralytics/yolov3](https://github.com/ultralytics/yolov3)